 Japanesepod101 is really closer to an app than a program.
 It's built around audio lessons just like Rocket Japanese.
-The main difference is that Rocket Japanese is more structured and overall provides more resources for reading and writing.
+The main difference is that Rocket Japanese is more structured and provides more resources for reading and writing overall.
 Japanesepod101 is also a lot cheaper than Rocket Japanese.

 Japanesepod101 is one of the most popular Japanese learning resources out there.
 This is because at its price point it provides a ton of value.
 There are literally hundreds of quality lessons on the site.

 The lessons are set up as podcast episodes and usually feature two hosts and a prerecorded conversation between native speakers.
 The hosts do an excellent job of keeping the content engaging and they also explain grammar and vocabulary pretty well too.